Article updated: September 13, 2021

 Add a Twitter account to Sparkcentral

-Add a Twitter account to manage engagement and messages on tweets.
+Add a Twitter account to manage engagement and messages on tweets, retweets, comments, and direct messages.
 Each Twitter account has its own user name, email address, and password, and therefore must be added separately.

 Add a Twitter channel

 - On the Settings tab, expand Channels & Business Hours, and then select Channels.
 Tip: Make sure that you are already logged in to the applicable Twitter profile in a separate browser window.
 Sparkcentral uses the profile you are currently logged in to in step 3.
 If needed, you can manually log in to another account.

 - Select Add Channel, and then select Twitter.

 - Select Authorize app to authorize and link Sparkcentral with your Twitter account.

 When the authorization process is complete, the Twitter account you added appears as a channel in Sparkcentral.